 For the lenders themselves, this report evidences that they must continue to make finance options easier to understand and obtain for small businesses.
 The continued rise (albeit slower) of alternative financing shows just how modern, flexible options, with rapid payments and clear interest structures can be appealing to those seeking finance.

-Validis DataShare – fast, detailed financial history of an SME
+Validis – fast, detailed financial history of an SME

-Validis has built a solution called DataShare that helps lenders digitise their lending processes.
-It automates the retrieval of a small business’s historic financial data, ensuring a lender has the most up-to-date and detailed picture possible when making a decision to provide finance.
-For the small business, they get to experience a seamless lending journey and a quick decision allowing them to get on with running their business.
-Solutions like DataShare may be the difference between a small business going elsewhere for financing or choosing to not borrow at all.
+Validis has built a solution that helps lenders digitise their SME lending processes.
+It automates the retrieval of a small business’s historic financial data.
+It allows lenders to have the most up-to-date and detailed picture possible when making a decision to provide finance.
+For the small business, they get to experience a seamless SME lending journey and a quick decision allowing them to get on with running their business.
+Solutions like this may be the difference between a small business going elsewhere for financing or choosing to not borrow at all.

-Find out how Validis DataShare can help you enhance your lending processes.
+Find out how Validis can help you enhance your lending processes.